Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

 First example
 =============

-Let's assume that we have a game object with one or more faces assigned to a material/image on which we want to display a video.
+let us assume that we have a game object with one or more faces assigned to a material/image on which we want to display a video.

 The first step is to create a ``Texture`` object.